Union 05 Kayl-Tétange

 Union 05 Käl Téiteng or Union 05 Football Club Kayl-Tétange is a football club, based in the commune of Kayl, in south-western Luxembourg.

 Union 05 play their home games at the Stade Victor Marchal.

 History

 The club was formed in 2005 after a merger between FC Kayl 07 and SC Tétange.
-SC Tétange won the 1951 Luxembourg Cup.
+SC Tétange won the 1950–51 Luxembourg Cup.

-In 2009 the club was promoted to the second tier-Luxembourg Division of Honour and in 2011 they became champions and were promoted for the first time to the Luxembourg National Division, the highest level of Luxembourg football.
-After two years they were relegated back and in 2016 the club was relegated to the third level Luxembourg 1.
+In 2009 the club was promoted to the second-tier Division of Honour and in 2010–11 they became champions and were promoted for the first time to the National Division, the highest level of Luxembourg football.
+After two years they were relegated back and in 2015–16 the club was relegated to the third-tier 1.
 Division.